mythology-and-legends-in-warfare

 Cultural Legacy and Modern Misconceptions

-It is also worth noting that the popularity of ninja has led to a romanticized view of their effectiveness.
+It is also worth noting that the popularity of ninjas has led to a romanticized view of their effectiveness.
 For every successful mission, there were likely many more failures, unreported because history does not celebrate the mistakes of failed spies.
 The weapons, being part of that narrative, are similarly inflated in capability.
+Few people realize that the overwhelming majority of ninja missions likely ended without any combat at all—a successful infiltration meant the target never knew they were there.

 Conclusion – Separating Fact from Fiction